 Category 2: Flexible, Nike Free-inspired running shoes

-The original Nike Free(s) aren’t around anymore, so the $65 Flex Experience 9 is the next best thing.
+The original Nike Free(s) no longer exist, so the Flex Experience 10 is the next best thing.
 Just like the Nike Free, this $65 model is a hyper-flexible running shoe.

-The all-foam unisole (there’s no outsole here) has deep flex grooves in a side-to-side configuration for elevated levels of flexibility.
+The all-foam monosole (there’s no outsole here) has deep flex grooves in a side-to-side configuration for generous flexibility.
 Here, both the heel and forefoot get the flex groove treatment, so the transitions are smooth and gradual.

-And you know what’s the best part?
-The upper fit and feel matches the flexible character of the midsole.
+We love how the upper fit and feel matches the flexible character of the midsole.
 The heel counter is collapsible, and except for the logo, there aren’t any stiff overlays.
 As a result, the soft upper has a near seamless and secure fit.

 Category 3: Affordable trail running shoe

 We haven’t seen a sub-$100 Nike trail running shoe in a while, so any new shoe is good news.
 This brings us to the Juniper Trail – a budget trail running shoe that sells for $70-80 (the all-black model is cheaper).

 For the price, the Juniper trail offers functional value that’s comparable to the Saucony Excursion TR.
 That said, it’s worth bearing in mind that the Juniper isn’t a hardcore trail running shoe.

 While the dual-density midsole is cushioned and supportive, the lack of protective features like a sticky rubber outsole or a rock plate limits the usage to non-technical terrain.
 When used on mild trails, the Juniper isn’t found lacking in ride comfort and stability.

 Though the upper isn’t waterproof, the closed mesh upper keeps the debris out.
 The fit is also very snug and secure, thanks to the internal midfoot straps that are connected to the laces.